High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps: Abstract

 \section{Abstract}

-We demonstrate discrimination of ground-state hyperfine manifolds of a cesium atom in an optical tweezer using a simple probe beam with \infidelity{} detection infidelity and \loss{} detection-driven loss of the bright state, nearly an order of magnitude better than previously published low-loss readout results for alkali-metal atoms in optical tweezers.
-By accepting \highLossLoss{} loss of the bright state, we reach a state discrimination fidelity of \highLossFidelity{}.
-Our low-atom-loss and high-fidelity state detection takes advantage of an adaptive detection method to mitigate heating during detection and eliminates the extra depumping mechanism due to population transfer between excited-state sublevels through V-type stimulated Raman transitions caused by the trap laser when the probe laser is present.
-In this work, complex optical systems and stringent vacuum are not required.
+We demonstrate discrimination of ground-state hyperfine manifolds of a cesium atom in an optical tweezer using a simple probe beam with \fidelity{} detection fidelity and \loss{} detection-driven loss of bright state atoms.
+Our detection infidelity of \infidelity{} is an order of magnitude better than previously published low-loss readout results for alkali-metal atoms in optical tweezers.
+Our low atom loss and high-fidelity state detection eliminates the extra depumping mechanism due to population transfer between excited-state sublevels through V-type stimulated Raman transitions caused by the trap laser when the probe laser is present.
+In this work, complex optical systems and stringent vacuum pressures are not required.

-Neutral atoms in arrays of optical dipole traps (ODTs) have been demonstrated to provide a promising platform for quantum computing \cite{EndresHighFidelity, LukinHighFidelity, LukinCoherentTransportQC}, quantum simulation \cite{Lukin51AtomSimulator, BrowaeysRydbergIsing}, quantum chemistry \cite{NiSingleMolecule}, and optical clocks \cite{TweezerClock}.
+Neutral atoms in arrays of optical dipole traps (ODTs) provide a promising platform for quantum computing \cite{EndresHighFidelity, LukinHighFidelity, LukinCoherentTransportQC}, quantum simulation \cite{Lukin51AtomSimulator, BrowaeysRydbergIsing}, quantum chemistry \cite{NiSingleMolecule}, and optical clocks \cite{TweezerClock}.
 Atoms can be individually controlled inside tightly focused beams, known as optical tweezers, and have been used to generate defect-free arrays of tens to hundreds of atoms in one-, two- and three-dimensional geometries \cite{EndresDefectFree, BrowaeysDefectFree, Birkl100AtomArray, Browaeys3DArray}.
-Alkali-metal or other Hydrogen-like atoms are frequently utilized because of the simplicity of their electronic structure and well-established methods of laser cooling \footnote{Alkaline earth and Helium-like atoms have become an increasingly popular choice as well, with the most recent progress in Strontium and Ytterbium, which have attractive, narrow line optical clock transitions.}.
+Alkali-metal atoms are frequently utilized because of the simplicity of their electronic structure and well-established methods of laser cooling \footnote{Alkaline earth and Helium-like atoms have become an increasingly popular choice as well, with the most recent progress in Strontium and Ytterbium, which have attractive, narrow line optical clock transitions.}.